2020 Juried Competition Judges

 Arthur Pelberg, MD, MPA

-Chief advisor, Bayless Integrated Healthcare.
-He is a Life Trustee at the Heard Museum and avid collector of art.
+Dr. Pelberg is a chief advisor for Bayless Integrated Healthcare and a Life Trustee of the Heard Museum, as well as an avid collector of art.
 He earned his medical degree at Temple University in Philadelphia.

-William Wiggins, PhD
+Bill Wiggins, PhD

 Classification VIII - Baskets